paradonym/ZenMods/README.md

 # THIS IS AI!
 Untested work in Progress.
 Used Model:  Perplexity Computer work time approx. 6 minutes.

 Human comment: In the end all it does is that there are visual clues to Ctrl+L in the context menu, instead of a fully functional context menu address bar.
+The explaination why a fully functional context menu adress bar isn't possible with Zen Mods is given by the AI.
+The prompt to the AI limited the work area to Zen Mod possibilities.

 ## ZenMods by paradonym